Saint-Jérôme line

-Saint-Jérôme (also designated exo12, formerly known as Blainville–Saint-Jérôme and Montreal–Blainville) is a commuter rail service in Greater Montreal, Quebec.
-It is operated by Exo, the organization that operates the commuter rail network across this region.
+Saint-Jérôme (also designated line 12, formerly known as Blainville–Saint-Jérôme and Montréal–Blainville) is a commuter rail service in Greater Montreal, Quebec.
+It is operated by Exo, the organization that operates the commuter rail network in Greater Montreal.

 The Saint-Jérôme line was operated by the Canadian Pacific Railway (CPR) between 1882 and 1981.
 The line was not active until Exo's predecessor agency, the Agence Métropolitaine de transport (AMT), resumed passenger service in 1997.

 There are 14 inbound and 14 outbound departures each weekday.
-There are six departures on Saturday and Sunday, although these trains terminate at De la Concorde, with connection to the Metro, instead of continuing to Parc in the off-peak or Lucien-L'Allier Station in the peak.
+There are six departures on Saturday and Sunday, although these trains terminate at De la Concorde, with connection to the Metro, instead of continuing to Parc in the off-peak or Lucien-L'Allier in the peak.

 Overview

 This line links the Lucien-L'Allier station in Downtown Montreal with Saint-Jérôme, on Montreal's North Shore.
 More than 2000 Park and Ride spaces are available for commuters.

 The line offers 14 inbound and outbound trains per day on weekdays and 6 inbound and outbound trains per day on weekends and civic holidays.
 The frequency of service is 25–45 minutes during rush hour and every one to two hours outside of rush hour.
-As of August 2021, all weekday trains terminate at or originate from Lucien-L'Allier station, except for three inbound and three outbound trains daily which terminate or originate at Parc.
-On weekends, all trains terminate and originate at De la Concorde station#Commuter rail.
+As of January 2026, all weekday trains terminate at or originate from Lucien-L'Allier station, except for three inbound and three outbound trains daily, near mid-day, which terminate or originate at Parc.
+On weekends, all trains terminate and originate at De la Concorde station.

 As of 2023, more than 5,700 people ride the line daily.